Have you ever wondered “is it only in my mind?” Is this reality or is this my imagination running wild?

 Think of a sad movie that made you cry (ok tough guy, at least made you choke back the tears) or a horror movie that made you jump.

-The information in this free self help workshop has been strategically placed in a specific order for your benefit; to help you achieve quick results.
+Please Help Yourself...
+Follow the Self Help Workshop links, on the top navigation bar.
+This free information has been strategically placed in a specific order for your benefit; to help you achieve quick results.
+The Self Help Workshop starts here!

 Consciously you know it was only a movie, so why do you react with such emotion?
 Why does your subconscious brain react as if it was reality even though you rationalize "in my mind I know this is just a movie and not real life?"